page === 'home' && ( )

 Permits, Building Codes, and What Requires Inspection

-Requirements that commonly apply to basement finishes:
+Code requirements that apply to basement finishes:

 • Smoke and carbon monoxide detectors